-Functest needs internet access to download some resources for some test cases.
+- 1. Initial installation of docker engine First, try following the official Docker documentation for Proxy settings.
+Some issues were experienced on CentOS 7 based Jumphost.
+Some tips are documented in section: Docker Installation on CentOS 7 behind http proxy below. - 2.
+Execution of the Functest environment preparation inside the created docker container Functest needs internet access to download some resources for some test cases.
 For example to install the Rally environment.
-This might not work properly if the Jumphost is running through a Proxy.
+This might not work properly if the Jumphost is running through a http Proxy.

-If that is the case, make sure the resolv.conf and the needed proxy environment variables are properly set:
+If that is the case, make sure the resolv.conf and the needed http_proxy and https_proxy environment variables, as well as the 'no_proxy' environment variable are set correctly: